hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/09-how-salm-and-tur-sent-a-message-to-faridun.md

 In vengeance on Iran and on fraj.' "

-The priest at this harsh message kissed the ground, Then turned and mounted swift as wind-borne flame.
+The priest at this harsh message kissed the ground,

+Then turned and mounted swift as wind-borne flame.

 When he approached the court of Faridun

 And marked the cloud-capt buildings from afar,

-Which stretched from range to range, while at the gate Chiefs sat and those of highest rank behind
+Which stretched from range to range, while at the gate

+Chiefs sat and those of highest rank behind

 The curtain, on the one side pards and lions

 Chained, on the other fierce war-elephants,

 While from that noble band of warriors

 The noise that rose was like a lion's roar,

-v.
-82 " It must be heaven," he thought, " and not a court :
+ " It must be heaven," he thought, " and not a court :

-The troops around it are a fairy host I"
+The troops around it are a fairy host !"

-The wary watchman went and told the Shah : —
+The wary watchman went and told the Shah :

-" A man of noble mien and high estate
+> A man of noble mien and high estate
+>
-Hath come as envoy to the Shah."
+> Hath come as envoy to the Shah.

 He bade

 His servants raise the curtain and bring in

-FA RtD UN

-193

 The envoy, when dismounted, to the court,